hyperledger-archives/sawtooth-next-directory/README.md

 ## Development

+####System Dependencies

+The server code is written in python3.
+Confirm your version using command:

+    python -V

+If Python is missing or an earlier version, install python3 and pip3.

+PyYaml is required for running tests.
+Install it using pip3:

+    pip3 install pyyaml

+####Deploying to Localhost

 Docker containers are also available for developers, and are marked with a `-dev` tag in their filename.
 There are a few differences between how these containers work compared to the defaults: